he29-net/thermal-cam/README.md

  - code rework:
 	- sources cleaned up a bit and converted to UTF-8
 	- reduced code size to fit all features under the linker limit of Keil v5 MDK non-commercial version
-	- new drawing function (more maintainable and flexible, but slower)
+	- new drawing function (more maintainable and flexible)
+	- performance optimizations (maximum achievable refresh rate increased from ~5.5 Hz to ~13.8 Hz)

 ## Known issues
  - BPM saving is broken (files contain only blue color or are otherwise incomplete)
- - 8 FPS display rate seems glitchy (disabled by default; not enough performance?)
+ - 16 FPS display rate is enabled, but there is not yet quite enough performance for perfect display
  - emissivity values 1.00 and 0.04 are displayed incorrectly
- - center reading at fixed ranges is limited to min / max even though it does not have to be
  - stuck at black screen after activating USB mode when USB is not connected

 ## Long term plans